wellsaid-labs/tts-evaluation/docs/CONTRIBUTING.md

 To contribute an experiment, you'll need to document your Tensorboard and code changes.
 First, submit your Tensorboard to the Google Cloud Tensorboard server, via:

-    EXPERIMENT=~/Tacotron-2/experiments/path/to/experiment
-    NEW_EXPERIMENT_NAME=~/Tacotron-2/experiments/path/to/experiment

-    gcloud compute ssh tensorboard --command='mkdir -p '"$NEW_EXPERIMENT_NAME"''
+    gcloud compute ssh tensorboard --zone=us-us-west1-b

-    # Transfer experiment log files ``stdout.log`` and ``stderr.log``
-    gcloud compute scp --recurse $EXPERIMENT/*.log tensorboard:$NEW_EXPERIMENT_NAME

-    # Transfer tensorboard events ``events.out.tfevents.*``
-    gcloud compute scp --recurse $EXPERIMENT/tensorboard/ tensorboard:$NEW_EXPERIMENT_NAME/
+    # First, sync experiment to ``sync/`` then stop the process.
+    python3 src/bin/sync_tensorboard.py -s vocalx.us-west1-b -p ~/Tacotron-2/experiments/signal_model

+    mv sync/your/experiment experiments/your/experiment

-Then, submit a pull request to our [GitHub](https://github.com/AI2Incubator/Tacotron-2) documenting the experiment.
+Then, submit a pull request to our [GitHub](https://github.com/AI2Incubator/Tacotron-2) documenting the experiment with a link to the experiment.

-Finally, if you are contributing a new model to Tensorboard for which you'd like a separate Tensorboard, create one:
+If you are contributing a new model to Tensorboard for which you'd like a separate Tensorboard, create one:

     # SSH into tensorboard server